 Marquitta L. Smith, Ph.D.

-Marquitta L. Smith is currently an Associate Professor at the University of Portland.
+Marquitta L. Smith is currently a Senior Scientist at Eurofins Lancaster Laboratories.
 In her time at OHSU she was a postdoctoral fellow in the Department of Anesthesiology and Perioperative Medicine.
 She completed her Ph.D. in biomedical sciences at Meharry Medical College in Nashville, Tenn.
 During her time as an OFDIR fellow, her research involved understanding how impaired glymphatic function leads to the accumulation and propagation of proteins in protein accumulation disorders such as Alzheimer’s and chronic traumatic encephalopathy (CTE).
 Marquitta also has an interest in teaching and promoting STEM amongst minority and disadvantaged individuals.
+Feel free to connect with Dr. Smith via LinkedIn.